hypo69/hypo/docs/gemini/set 0/en/explainer/src/ai/README.md

 * **Classes:** No classes are defined; this is a module-level description of various submodules.
 * **Functions:** No functions are defined.
 * **Variables:** No variables are defined.
 * **Potential Errors/Improvements:** The description lacks technical specifics.
-Future documentation should provide more concrete details about the design of each submodule, their interfaces, and error handling strategies.
+Future documentation should provide more concrete details about the design of each submodule, their interfaces, and error handling Startegies.
 For example, how might prompts be structured?
 What specific functions exist for interactions with Anthropic, Dialogflow, etc.?

 **Relationship Chain:**